erlwes/WinRM-Cloak/README.md

 # WinRM-Cloak
-Hardening and cloaking of remote access via.
-PowerShell-remoting.
+Hardening and cloaking of PowerShell-remoting.
+In short making the WinRM-service avoid detection of nmap/port-scans, add 2FA portection using OTP and a few other security by obsucity changes to the service.

 ## Video demo